michi-haensler/Temperature-Display-LED-Strip/README.md

   - Plus Pol an 3.3V
   - Den anderen an A1
 - Helligkeitssensor:
-  - Eines der Beine an A0
+  - Einen der Pole an A0
-  - Das andere Bein an 5V
+  - Den anderen an 5V
 - Neopixel LED-Strip:
   - DIN an Pin D4 (mit einem min.
 440 Ω Widerstand)
   - 5V an 5V